-- Sign in with the User 2 account credentials, type the characters from the CAPTCHA, and then click Next.
+- Type the User 3 account name, type the characters from the CAPTCHA, and then click Next.

 - For verification step 1, click Email my alternate email, and then click Email.
 When you receive the email, type the verification code, and then click Next.